 - DRK (Details Record Keeping).

-The Legal Group prides itself on having a specialized team dedicated to Anti Money Laundering and related matters under the supervision of their Partner Dr. Stefania Franchini who has been qualified in the UAE, as “Certified Crime Expert Money Laundering” which was conducted according to the standards and guidelines established by IPM USA.
+The Legal Group prides itself on having a specialized team dedicated to Anti Money Laundering and related matters.
+A team that has been qualified in the UAE, as “Certified Crime Expert Money Laundering” which was conducted according to the standards and guidelines established by IPM USA.